Trixie Belden Editions

 - The back cover also has the same written invitation on the back of the Cameos, inviting young readers to join Trixie and her club.
 But instead of a list of the books (which is in the inside) there is another color picture of a scene from the tale.

-Fifth Edition: 1970
+Sixth Edition: 1970

-Uglies: #1 - 16
+Books #1 - 16

-You probably know if you are holding an "ugly" in your hand, but just in case you need help detecting it, here's what you would see:
+You probably know if you are holding an "Ugly" in your hand, but just in case you need help detecting it, here's what you would see:

 - A large picture of Trixie is on front and takes up the majority of the cover.
 It's a head and shoulders drawing, slightly different on each book.